deve-sh/blog-entries/creating-our-own-swr.md

 In the above, both components containing a reference to `useFetch` are called at the same level during the same render, both will trigger an API Call to `/api/v1/data`.

 To prevent that, let's understand some basics.
 When React renders a component, the hooks are called in order, i.e: synchronously.
-So the hook present inside ChildComp1 will be called first, and so will the `useEffect` block inside of ChildComp1's `useFetch`.
+So the hook present inside ComponentOne will be called first, and so will the `useEffect` block inside ComponentOne's `useFetch`.

 ![image.png](https://firebasestorage.googleapis.com/v0/b/devesh-blog-3fbfc.appspot.com/o/postimages%2Fcreating-our-own-swr%2Fsecondaryimages%2Fimage1665686794290.png?alt=media&token=680f57e7-d5d8-4a63-8b2f-925c4d760afa)